garymarkfuller/warboel/Creatures.md

 - Lifespan - 60 to 100 years
 - Height - 5ft to 7ft
 - Weight - 8st to 15st
+- Features - Traditional humanoid
-- Habitat - Shaon and Kouan, Any
+- Habitat - Shaon and Kouan, Plains
 - Alignment - Any

 ## Elin